 University of Nevada Cooperative Extension offers free test kits at public meetings statewide

 Radon is a naturally occurring, radioactive gas that is colorless, odorless and tasteless.
 It comes from the ground and can accumulate in homes, raising the risk of lung cancer.
-The U.S. Environmental Protection Agency estimates 21,000 Americans die each year from radon-caused lung cancer, killing more people than secondhand smoke, drunk driving, house fires and unintentional carbon monoxide poisoning combined.
+The U.S. Environmental Protection Agency estimates 21,000 Americans die each year from radon-caused lung cancer, killing more people than secondhand smoke, drunk driving and house fires.

 In Nevada, one in four homes tested show radon concentrations at or above the EPA action level.
 According to experts, living in a home with radon concentrations at the action level poses a risk of developing lung cancer similar to the risk posed by smoking about half a pack of cigarettes a day.